Anak Halal

-Anak Halal is a Malaysian Malay-language action thriller film directed by Osman Ali.
+Anak Halal is a 2007 Malaysian Malay-language action thriller film written and directed by Osman Ali and starring Farid Kamil, Maya Karin, Fasha Sandha and Adi Putra.
 It was released on 13 December 2007.

 Plot

 The film starts with Hisham, who is a wanted criminal.
 In a frenzy to save his son's life, he begged a mentally ill woman named Mariam, who lived in hallway, to adopt his son.
 Hisham was captured by the police after a shootout.
 Mariam ended up raising the child and named him, Inderaputera.
 They lived in the slums, neighboring Bu Leha and his daughter, Johanna (Jo), a tomboy girl, who secretly loves Putera.
 Putera was miserable while being raised by Miriam.
 He finally felt euphoric when the authorities separated him from Miriam.